Anambra APC primaries: Ngige calls for postponement to June 29

 A statement issued by his Media Office at Alor, Idemili South Local Government Area of Anambra State, said the Minister who is also the leader of the party in the state, has already made his position known to the chairman of the Primary Committee for the Anambra State Governorship election and the Governor of Ogun state, Prince Dapo Abiodun.

 “As a result, most party members have left for home, having waited since 8am.
-I discussed with your member, Distinguished Senator Ken Nnamani and I’ll advise you call the Panel Members to shift the exercise to Tuesday, June 29 to also enable you tidy up some issues raised by aspirants.
+I discussed with your member, Distinguished Senator Ken Nnamani and I’ll advise you to call the Panel Members to shift the exercise to Tuesday, June 29 to also enable you to tidy up some issues raised by aspirants.”